Mount Takahe: Tephra in ice cores

 Tephra layers from Mount Takahe have also been found at Dome C, Dome F, Mount Takahe itself, Mount Waesche, Siple Dome (Note: A tephra layer emplaced at Siple Dome 19,700 years ago has been correlated to eruptions at Takahe.) and elsewhere in Antarctica.
 Apart from ice cores, tephras attributed to Mount Takahe have been found in sediment cores taken from the sea.
+The tephra layers have been used to date ice cores.
 Volcanic eruptions at Mount Takahe lack the pyroclastic flow deposits observed in other large explosive eruptions.
 The thickness of the Byrd ice core tephras attributed to Mount Takahe suggested that the eruptions were not large, but later research has indicated that large Plinian eruptions also occurred.

 A series of eruptions about 200 years long took place at Mount Takahe 17,700 years ago.
 These eruptions have been recorded from ice cores at the WAIS Divide and at Taylor Glacier in the McMurdo Dry Valleys, where they constrain estimates of the rate of deglaciation.
-These eruptions released a large quantity of halogens into the stratosphere, which together with the cold and dry climate conditions of the last glacial maximum would presumably have led to massive ozone destruction and the formation of an ozone hole.
+These eruptions released a large quantity of halogens into the stratosphere, which together with the cold and dry climate conditions of the Last Glacial Maximum would presumably have led to massive ozone destruction and the formation of an ozone hole.
 Bromine and sulfur isotope data indicate that the amount of UV radiation in the atmosphere did increase at that time in Antarctica.
 As is the case with the present-day ozone hole, the ozone hole created by the Takahe eruptions might have altered the Antarctic climate and sped up deglaciation, which was accelerating at that time, but later research has determined that the warming was most likely not volcanically forced.